lcagney/MSDS_Practicum/README.md

 The data was scraped from AO3 and cleaned until only lemmatized nounds remained.
 The topics were created by tuning the max_df, min_df, n_components inputs and perplexity score outputs.
 The final model was created using 30 topics, with a min_df of 25, max_df of 70%.

 ## Top 10 Topics
+I named these topics after looking at the top words associated with each topic.
 | Topic #        | Theme         |
 | ------------- | ------------- |
 | 18  | General Regeneration  |